Skip to content

 Layer media onto branches

-Every person card should include at least one photo, voice note, or Memory Lane snippet.
-The dual wall system means you can post privately to a parent circle while also showing the story on that relative's profile.
+Every person card should include at least one photo, voice note, or Memory Lane snippet so the story can sit beside that relative's profile.

 Structure for clarity